 Marketing I is designed to develop skills in the area of promotional strategy, advertising, sales promotion and publicity/public relations.
 Applying project management techniques, students will guide and control promotional campaign development and execution.
 Students will also learn motivation theories, branding techniques and design principles in communications with targeted audiences to influence.
 Students will create, execute and evaluate promotional strategies and content for advertising, sales promotion and publicity/public relations.
 Technology, employability skills, leadership and communications will be incorporated in classroom activities.
-Students may participate in DECA, a student organization, which provides self-growth and leadership opportunities through competitive events, leadership development and conferences at the local, state and national levels.
-This course will be held at Anderson High School.
-Turpin High School students have the opportunity to take this course at AHS.
+All students will participate in DECA, a student organization, which provides self-growth and leadership opportunities through competitive events, leadership development and conferences at the local, state and national levels.